Sidd-Codes/Stock-Mover-Pipeline/README.md

 ---

-## Design Decisions & Trade-offs
+## Trade-offs

-**Two separate Lambda functions** - the ingestion Lambda and API Lambda are intentionally separate to follow the separation of concerns principle where one function owns writing data and the other owns reading it.
-They can be scaled, updated, and debugged independently.

-**DynamoDB partition key is `date`** - one record per trading day keeps the data model simple.
-The API Lambda does individual `get_item` lookups by date which are fast and cheap on DynamoDB.

-**PAY_PER_REQUEST billing** - chosen over provisioned capacity because the pipeline writes once per day and reads occasionally.
+**Used two Lambda functions instead of one** - I separated ingestion and retrieval into distinct Lambda functions rather than combining them.
+This adds a small amount of infrastructure overhead but follows separation of concerns since each function has a single responsibility, can be scaled independently, and is easier to debug in isolation.

+**DynamoDB over RDS** - A relational database would allow more complex queries but DynamoDB's key-value model feature worked well in this case.
+I stored one record per trading day and look up by date so no joins were needed.
+PAY_PER_REQUEST billing also helps to keep it within the free tier.

+**Static export over SSR** - Next.js supports server-side rendering but hosting on S3 requires a fully static export.
+This means the frontend fetches data client-side on load rather than at build time, causing a brief loading state but it keeps the hosting cost at zero with no server required.

-**Secrets Manager over environment variables** - the stock API key is stored in Secrets Manager and fetched at Lambda runtime.
-This means the key never exists in code, config files, or environment variables.
+**Secrets Manager over environment variables** - storing the API key in Secrets Manager adds a small Lambda cold start overhead (one extra API call per invocation) but eliminates any risk of credentials being exposed in code or config files.

-**SQS Dead Letter Queue** - if the ingestion Lambda crashes entirely, the failed event is captured in SQS for inspection and retry rather than disappearing silently.
+## Challenges

+**Terraform state on first deploy** - managing forward references between resources (Lambda referencing SQS before SQS existed) required understanding how Terraform resolves dependency ordering.

+**API rate limiting** - the free tier on Massive API limits requests per minute.
+The backfill script hit 429 errors initially, which I resolved by adding a delay between requests.

+**CORS configuration** - wiring up CORS correctly across API Gateway and the Lambda response headers required handling both the OPTIONS preflight request and the actual GET response headers separately.

-**Backfill script** - on first deploy the DynamoDB table is empty.
-The backfill script seeds the last 7 trading days so the dashboard is populated immediately rather than waiting a week for the cron to accumulate data.
+**Cold start problem** - initially the DynamoDB table was empty so the dashboard had no data.
+I solved this by building a backfill script that seeds the last 7 trading days on initial deploy.